riskframe/ai-rmm/framework/map-2.1.md

 3. Conduct simulations or prototypes to test the integration of AI components into the system and identify any potential issues or challenges.

+### Map 2.1: Suggested Work Products

+* AI System Use Case Documentation - Detailed descriptions of the specific tasks and use cases the AI system is intended to support, including target user groups and desired outcomes.
+* AI Techniques Evaluation Report - An assessment of various AI techniques and methods, such as classifiers, generative models, and recommenders, with evaluations on their suitability, benefits, and limitations for the defined tasks and use cases.
+* Technical Specifications Document - Comprehensive technical requirements, including data input/output formats, algorithm selection criteria, model architecture, and performance metrics.
+* System Design Integration Plan - A plan detailing how selected AI techniques will be integrated into the overall system architecture, addressing data compatibility, system interactions, and performance optimization.
+* Functional Requirements Specification - A document that outlines the functional requirements for each task and use case, ensuring alignment with the overall system requirements.
+* AI Component Design Document - Descriptions of the design choices for AI components, including data preprocessing steps, model training parameters, and hyperparameter optimization strategies.
+* AI System Performance Metrics - A set of defined performance metrics to evaluate the effectiveness and efficiency of the AI system in meeting its intended objectives.
+* Data Management Plan - Guidelines for data inputs, processing steps, and output formats for each AI component, ensuring data quality and compatibility.
+* Integration Testing Report - Results from simulations or prototypes testing the integration of AI components into the system, identifying and resolving potential issues or challenges.